How do I label my chemical waste?

 Can chemicals with high toxicity be used on open benchtops?

-Chemicals with high toxicity are to only be used in properly ventilated spaces, such as a fume hood.
+Chemicals with high toxicity are to only be used in properly ventilated spaces, such as a chemical fume hood.
+Please contact email@example.com if you need a risk assessment or process evaluation completed for a highly toxic material.

 What does PPE mean?